-While larger dogs especially can certainly enjoy a good steamed fish fillet – best served as plain as possible, with no salts or sauces – eating that amount of fish daily can actually add to the risk of weight gain far more than you might think.
+While larger dogs especially can certainly enjoy a good steamed fish fillet – best served as plain as possible, with no salts or sauces – eating that amount of fish daily can add to the risk of weight gain far more than you might think.

 Moderation is always the answer when adding anything new to your dog’s diet.

-Our beloved animals have far more sensitivity to trying new things than we sometimes realise, and dogs can pack on the pounds even by eating things that human beings would find healthy and low in calories.
+Our beloved animals have far more sensitivity to trying new things than we sometimes realize, and dogs can pack on the pounds even by eating things that human beings would find healthy and low in calories.